loosker95/Test-Node.js-with-jest/README.md

 # Test-NodeJs-with-jest
 Some most common method use while Node.js with jest testing you must have to know

+### Some Tips
+    Add to package.json
+    Generate code coverage by adding the flag --coverage.
+    To continiously run test add the flag --watchAll

 ## Test string